notilmi/notilmi/README.md

 <br />

-I made money by coding, and you're not.
+<pre>What's the worst that I can say?
+Things are better if I stay
+So long and goodnight
+...</pre>

 <br />